 Among production sectors, construction grew sharlpy by 14.1 percent (+9.7 percent in Q2) mainly due to credit advanced to the sector and higher cement consumption.
 Electricity and water supply sector increased by 11 percent (+10.2 percent in Q2), as production of geothermal electricity posted the highest expansion of 40.4 percent followed by hydro-electric power generation which advanced by 12.7 percent.

 Among services, financial and insurance activities expanded by 10.1 percent (+7.6 percent in Q2); wholesale and retail trade advanced 6.5 percent (+5.5 percent in Q2); and transport and storage grew 8.7 percent (+6.1 percent in Q2).

-The accommodation and restaurants sector shrank for the sixth straight quarter although at a slower pace (-0.8 percent compared to -7.5 percent in Q1).
+By contrast, accommodation and restaurants sector shrank for the seventh straight quarter by 2.3 percent (-0.8 percent in Q2).